adaogomesl/adaogomesl/README.md

 # About Me

 I am a **Ph.D. candidate** in the **Lopez Lab at Northeastern University**, with a B.S. in Chemistry from Suffolk University (2021).
-Originally from Rio de Janeiro, Brazil, I am a first-generation Latina researcher specializing in **Theoretical chemistry and photochemistry**.
+I am a first-generation Latina researcher specializing in **computational chemistry and photochemistry**.

 ## Research Focus
 - **High-throughput virtual screening** to discover **novel organic photoredox catalysts**